lambdaclass/lambda_ethereum_consensus/docs/handbooks/state_transition.md

 # State Transition Handbook

-Before delving into the LECC state transition functions implementation, ensure you've covered the following:
+Before delving into the state transition function implementation, ensure you've covered the following:

 - **Complete Reading**: Go through this entire document.
 - **Relevant Documentation**: Familiarize yourself with related documentation.
 Relevant links are provided in the "References" section.